haskell/stylish-haskell/README.markdown

 ---------------

 Since it works as a filter it is pretty easy to integrate this with VIM.

-Just call
+You can call

     :%!stylish-haskell

-or add a keybinding for it.
+and add a keybinding for it.

+Or you can define `formatprg`

+    :set formatprg=stylish-haskell

+and then use `gq`.

 There is also the [vim-stylish-haskell] plugin, which runs stylish-haskell automatically when you save a Haskell file.